tytydraco/yessleep/out/Not_a.md

 We called in the cavalry.
 As I mentioned, things like this don’t happen where I grew up.
 Accidents, yes, but this was no accident.
 Couldn’t be.
 We got a whole bunch of cars out there in less than an hour.
 We sectioned off a part of the farmlands to check for further body parts.
 We got the cadaver dogs, we called to prep for an autopsy, and we had crime scene investigators on-site by late afternoon.
 I’d never seen that kind of mobilization.

-Now I’m sure they wanted to bring in some expert from Sioux Falls, but time was of the essence.
+Now I’m sure they wanted to bring in some expert from Sioux Falls, but time was a factor.
 We needed an early call on whether this death was the result of an accident, animal, or tool.
 Yes, it all pointed to a murder, but we couldn’t know for sure.
 That wasn’t our job.
 Before anything, we needed an initial statement.
 We had a coroner and a medical examiner ready.
 Problem was, these were local guys, and they weren’t prepared.
 Not in the least.
 Me and Russel were sent along to get them up to speed as a sort of go-between.
 We were the first to get there, after all.
 We got the pictures and the initial statements.
 Also, we knew these people.
 That’d make things easier.